Perfectly Seamless Tooth Restoration

 What’s The Process Of Getting A Crown?

-Typically, the dental crown procedure involves two visits to the dentist’s office.
+Typically, getting a dental crown requires two visits to the dentist.

 Examining and Preparing the Tooth